-In this unit students examine Earth as a set interacting systems: atmosphere, biosphere, hydrosphere and lithosphere.
-Students apply a systems perspective when exploring the physical requirements for life in terms of inputs and outputs, and consider the effects of natural human-induced changes ecosystems.
+In this unit students examine Earth as a set of four interacting systems: the atmosphere, biosphere, hydrosphere and lithosphere.
+Students apply a systems perspective when exploring the physical requirements for life in terms of inputs and outputs, and consider the effects of natural human-induced and changes in ecosystems.
 They investigate the physical environment and its components, the function of local ecosystems and the interactions that occur in and between ecological components over different timescales.
-Students consider how the biotic and abiotic components of local ecosystems can be monitored measured.
+Students consider how the biotic and abiotic components of local ecosystems can be monitored and measured.